Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 How Sigma Tooled Up A 16 Cylinder Mining Engine Block.
 Zero Compromises.

-A 16 cylinder engine block for the mining industry is not a standard machining project.
-It is one of the most demanding tooling applications in heavy engineering.
-Large component.
-Multiple operations across two setups.
-Tight tolerances on every bore.
-And a cycle time that a mining operation cannot afford to miss.
+A 16 cylinder engine block for the mining industry is not a simple machining project.
+It is one of the most difficult tooling applications in large component.
+Multiple operations across nine setups.
+Close tolerances on every operation.
+And a cycle time that cannot afford to miss.

 When this project came to Sigma, the requirement was clear.
-Tool up the entire machining operation.
-Deliver the cycle time.
-No compromises on concentricity or surface finish.
+To achieve the GD&T and cut time.

 Cycle time proven as expected.
 Here is how it was done.